 - Stay away from military and border areas (will be signposted)

 These tips really should be common sense for wherever you travel and aren’t specific to China.

 Is China Safe for Trekking?

 Trekking is very safe in China due to the fact that most routes tend to be part of large national parks with a lot of facilities.
-The same goes for the China’s famous mountains, where stone steps will usually lead you to the summits.
+The same goes for China’s famous mountains, where stone steps will usually lead you to the summits.

 It is possible to get off the beaten track a little in the wilder areas of western China.
 If going into the Gobi Desert which stretches from Inner Mongolia into Gansu and Xinjiang, then precautions should be taken.

-Ensure you have a map and compass and not just rely on your phone’s gps to stay away from the border areas (China shares land borders with 14 different countries).
+Ensure you have a map and compass and not just rely on your phone’s GPS to stay away from the border areas (China shares land borders with 14 different countries).

 As China is a vast country the temperatures can differ wildly.
-The winters in northeastern China are extremely harsh with temperatures dropping below minus 40 celcius.
+The winters in northeastern China are extremely harsh with temperatures dropping below minus 40 Celcius.

 The southern part of China is warm year-round and the far south tropical region is hot throughout the year with a monsoon climate.